oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/README.md

 All the FPGA code samples include the `dpc_common.hpp` header.
 This header is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Samples in a CLI environment

-Don't forget to set up your CLI environment by sourcing  the `setvars` script located in the root of your oneAPI installation.

-> Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
->
-> Windows*:
-> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### Running Samples in DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
 Compiles to FPGA are only supported on fpga_compile nodes.
 Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
 For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).